 The Himalayan landscape is one of the most spectacular in the world, with snow-capped cliffs, gleaming rivers and rugged terrains.
-We've put together a list of some of the most famous roadways that you must include in your road trip to truly experience the pristine atmosphere of Himalayas.
+We've put together a list of some of the most famous roadways that you must include in your road trip to taste the true Himalayan experience the pristine atmosphere of the mountains.

 The Manali-Leh highway is for both adventure seekers and nature lovers.
 From breathtaking views to altitudes that will you make you breathless, from the lush green Manali to the stark hills of Leh-Ladakh, a journey through this highway sums up the entire Himalayan experience.

 On your way, indulge in the adventure activities at Solang valley, soak up on the lush greens of Gulaba, say hello to the cyclists camping at Marhi, get enamoured by the 20 feet high snow walls of Rani Nala, and take a break at the tourist hotspot, Rohtang Pass.

 Also Read: Have you heard of Balti Cuisine?

 Rohtang remains closed for six months, owing to heavy snowfall during winter.
 Loosely translated, Rohtang means 'a stack or pile of dead bodies', a name acquired because of the large number of people who lost their lives while crossing this deadly route.

 Rohtang Pass is located 51 kilometres from Manali and is surrounded by snow-capped mountains that will leave you awestruck.
 These scenic peaks have captured the hearts of many artists and film-makers; in the recent years few Hindi films that have been shot here include Jab We Met and Yeh Jawani Hai Deewani.
 While here, take a moment and completely absorb the magnificence of the mighty Himalayas.